British charity worker Nazanin Zaghari-Ratcliffe freed from Iran after nearly six years

 There are still other outstanding issues to be resolved between the United States and Iran, which have been negotiating indirectly via intermediaries from the European Union, Russia and China.

-One of the key issues from Iran’s perspective is a demand that the United States offer guarantees that no future president be able to withdraw from the talks, as Trump did, according to a person familiar with the exchanges between Iran and the United States.
+One of the key issues from Iran’s perspective is a demand that the United States offer guarantees that no future president would be able to withdraw from the talks, as Trump did, according to a person familiar with the exchanges between Iran and the United States.

-Such a guarantee is legally impossible for the United States to provide, but Iran may be coming round to the view that the deal may have to proceed without one, said the person, who spoke on the condition of anonymity to discuss sensitive negotiations.
+Such a guarantee is legally impossible for the United States to provide, but Iran may be coming around to the view that the deal may have to proceed without one, said the person, who spoke on the condition of anonymity to discuss sensitive negotiations.

 Kareem Fahim in Istanbul contributed to this report.